Search This Blog

 There is a nasty surprise in the system_ch32v00x.c file.
 This is part of the startup code that is provided and set the SYSCLK prior to passing control to main().

 The problem is that the default setting is for an external crystal connected to PA1 and PA2 pins.
 If that assumption is incorrect, the 'RCC_HSERDY' bit will never be set.
 Their code doesn't handle the error properly.
-Personally I prefer not having these hidden settings up if I have to fix and handle the fail conditions.
+Personally I prefer not having these hidden setting things up if I have to fix and handle the fail conditions.

 build_flags = -D SYSCLK_FREQ_24MHZ_HSI